entanmo/etm-developer/docs/skill/vote/index.en-US.md

 <img src="/images/skill/vote_step03_en.png" style="width:500px" >

 The lack of mobility is the culprit of an anemia community.
-Hence En-Tan-Mo’s makes sure that block producers are selected on a dynamic basis.
+Hence En-Tan-Mo's makes sure that block producers are selected on a dynamic basis.
 To be more specific, block producers are chosen via a probabilistic draw among miners based on their share of votes, rather than from the top 101 high-performers.
 This otherwise can be written as P X  / Xn .
 The result is that miners who rank below the 101th place may make it to producers also.
 Through this mechanism design, En-Tan-Mo introduces uncertainty into the election outcome so that miners who used to stand no chance now have a possibility of being elected.

 As such hash power is in general evenly distributed among users and monopoly is kept in check.
 As long as the ordinary majority controls 50% of stakes(votes), they would have 50% say in the system.
 Thus, decentralization is secured and security is boosted.

 #### Lock-up

 Unlike bond market, En-Tan-Mo only use “lock up” in a literal sense.
 For every system, it is essential to have liquidity.
 However, a degree of stationarity is also needed in case of unexpected shocks.
 Thus En-Tan-Mo requires users to lock up a certain amount of ETM tokens in exchange for stakes (votes) and they can use these votes to decide who will be the block producer.
 The lock-up is the prerequisite of becoming a voter.
-The sum being locked is still kept in users’ personal accounts but it can’t be used for transactions.
+The sum being locked is still kept in users' personal accounts but it can't be used for transactions.
 Through the lockup mechanism, En-Tan-Mo protects the rights and interests of small holders and sets the system on a sustainable course.

 #### Voters